Brewers vs. Dodgers Player Props Betting Odds

 Yelich Stats

-- Yelich hopes to build on a six-game hitting streak in this matchup.
-In his last 10 games he is hitting .325 with a double, nine walks and six RBI.
+- Yelich hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 games he is hitting .275 with a double, eight walks and four RBI.

 Yelich Recent Games